Morphology of Relativistically Broadened Line Emission from Axisymmetric Equatorial Accretion Disks: Drawing Inferences from the Morphology of the Line Profile

-Lastly, we point out that constraining the disk inner and out disk radii relies on one being able to identify $g_{{\rm in}\pm}$ in the line profile.
-As shown in the line profiles presented in this work and most prior works (see, e.g., Refs.~\cite{Reynolds:2007rx,Reynolds:2013qqa, Bambi:2020jpe} and references therein), the critical values associated with the inner and outer disk radii are kinks (exhibiting discontinuous derivatives) in well-resolved line profiles.
-These kinks are produced because the line emission emissivity is assumed (e.g., for models assuming power-law falls or reflection from a lamppost-like corona) to be discontinuous at the inner and outer disk radii.
+So far, we have not explicitly addressed the role of emissivity on the line profile morphology.
+In the previous sections, we have only assumed it is possible to identify $\cu{g_{{\rm in}\pm},g_{{\rm out}\pm}}$ in the line profile, as kinks and edges for constraining the inner and outer disk radii.
+As shown in the line profiles presented in this work and most prior works (see, e.g., Refs.~\cite{Reynolds:2007rx,Reynolds:2013qqa, Bambi:2020jpe} and references therein for several examples), the critical values associated with the inner and outer disk radii are kinks (exhibiting discontinuous derivatives) in well-resolved line profiles.
+These kinks are produced because the line emission emissivity is assumed to be discontinuous at the inner and outer disk radii (e.g., for models assuming power-law fall off, broken power-law fall off, or reflection from a lamppost-like corona).

+In models where the emissivity is discontinuous at the inner and outer disk radii, the positions of the kinks and edges in the line profile remain fixed, regardless of how the emissivity behaves within the range $r_s\in\pa{r_{\rm in},r_{\rm out}}$.
+Instead, the emissivity dictates the specific functional form of the line profile $f_i(g)$ within the intervals between adjacent critical values $g\in\pa{g^c_i,g^c_{i+1}}$.
+In Fig.~\ref{fig:ChangingEmissivity}, we present several examples where the sharp features remain unchanged even though the emissivity varies.

+Deriving constraints on BH spin and observer inclination based on the location of critical redshift values, without relying on a specific emissivity model, allows us to use the shape of the line profile between these critical values to fit the shape of the emissivity profile independently.
+Constraints on the shape of the emissivity profile, in turn, can be used to study viable coronal geometries (as studied in, e.g., Refs.~\cite{Wilkins:2012zm,Dauser:2013xv,Gonzalez:2017gzu,Zhang:2024ahe}).

+Line emission used to constrain BH-disk parameters must be disentangled from other components of an observed spectrum (e.g., thermal continuum, power-law component, or the reflected Compton hump).
+As such, the shape of a line profile depends sensitively on correctly modeling the shape of the other spectrum components, which must be subtracted from the spectrum to isolate the line profile.
+If there is a systematic error in the model of non-fluorescent line components, the overall shape of the line profiles will be affected.
+However, the positions of the critical redshift factors remain unchanged.
+As a result, while these systematic errors can influence the calculated emissivity profile, the BH-disk constraints derived from the critical redshift values are more reliable.